Full List Of Schengen & Non-Schengen Area Countries You Can Visit With A Multiple-Entry Visa

 The Embassy of Serbia in Pretoria has informed that “holders of foreign passports with the valid Schengen visa, visa of the Great Britain, as well as the visas of other countries members of European Union, or with the valid visa of USA, can travel to the Republic of Serbia without a visa, and stay in Serbia 90 days in the period of 6 months.
 Furthermore, holders of foreign passports who have residence permits in the countries of the Schengen zone, countries members of European Union, or USA can travel in the Republic of Serbia without a visa, and stay in Serbia 90 days in the period of 6 months”.

-According to Turkey’s Ministry of Foreign Affairs, citizens of several countries can enter Turkey using a Schengen Visa.
+Citizens of several countries are allowed to enter Turkey using a Schengen Visa.

 You should visit the link provided above, find your country on the list, and read if you can enter Turkey using a Schengen Visa.

-Please note that in most cases, even if you can enter Turkey using a Schengen Visa, you still have to visit the website www.evisa.gov.tr and get a one-month single-entry e-Visa.
+Please note that in most cases, even if you are allowed to enter Turkey using a Schengen Visa, you still have to get a one-month single-entry e-Visa.

 Visiting any of the countries listed above using your Schengen Visa will improve your understanding of other cultures and let you create lifetime memories.